Paisena/Sound-Generator/README.md

 Amplitude: The volume of the sound.
 A higher amplitude is louder.

 Attack: How long it takes for the sound to reach full volume.
-Enable ASDR to use this feature.
+Enable ADSR to use this feature.

 Decay: How long it takes for the sound to fall from full volume to sustain volume.
-Enable ASDR to use this feature.
+Enable ADSR to use this feature.

 Sustain: The volume level that the sound maintains after the decay portion.
-Enable ASDR to use this feature.
+Enable ADSR to use this feature.

 Release: How long it takes for the sound to fade out after releasing a key.
-Enable ASDR to use this feature.
+Enable ADSR to use this feature.

 Enable ADRS: ADSR stands for Attack, Decay, Sustain, Release.
 If the total of Attack, Decay and Release is longer than the duration, the duration will be set to the total of Attack, Decay, and Release + 0.1 seconds.